mmyoung979/reactResort/README.md

+# Example React Project (Website for a hotel)

+This is project follows the tutorial from the [freecodecamp.org YouTube tutorial](https://www.youtube.com/watch?v=LXJOvkVYQqA)

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).